QTEA02/ASE-420-Individual-Project/readme.txt

 1. Run the application.
 2. Choose an option:
    - Enter `1` to input information and create a new record.
-   - Enter `2` to search for information based on date, task, or tag.
+   - Enter `2` to search for information based on date, task, tag, date range, or priority.

 ## Queries
 - **Date Query:** Search for records based on a specific date.
 - **Task Query:** Search for records based on a specific task.
 - **Tag Query:** Search for records based on a specific tag.
+- **DateRange:** Search for records between two specified dates.
+- **Priority** Display the task and tag and the corresponding time (in minutes) with the most has the most time spent.